Bendable Electronics and Sensing Technologies (BEST) Group

 High-resolution 3D Printer

-BEST Group also has access to following facilities at the University of Glasgow:
+BEST Group also has access to the following facilities at the University of Glasgow:

 - James Watt Nanofabrication Centre (JWNC), which is one of the finest nanofabrication facilities in the world, having state-of-the-art micro/nanofabrication and metrology equipment.

-- W. T. Navaraj, S. Gupta, L. Lorenzelli, and R. Dahiya, Wafer Scale Transfer of Ultra-Thin Silicon Chips on Flexible Substrates for High Performance Bendable Systems, Advanced Electronic Materials, Vol. XXX, 2018 (in press)
+- W. T. Navaraj, S. Gupta, L. Lorenzelli, and R. Dahiya, Wafer Scale Transfer of Ultra-Thin Silicon Chips on Flexible Substrates for High Performance Bendable Systems, Advanced Electronic Materials, Vol. 4, 1700277, 2018.

 - W. T. Navaraj, C. García Núñez, D. Sakthivel, V. Vinciguerra, F. Labeau, D. Gregor, and R. Dahiya, "Nanowire FET based Neural Element for Robotic Tactile Sensing Skin," Frontiers in Neuroscience (doi: 10.3389/fnins.2017.00501) 2017.